I already have a bachelor’s degree but I am working on a second bachelor’s degree. Can I apply to UBRP?

 I have class all afternoon on February 1.
 Can I submit my application first thing in the morning on February 2?

 Absolutely not.
-The deadline for applications is is firm – no exceptions.
+The deadline for applications is firmly set for February 1 at 5:00pm, Arizona Time – no exceptions.
 You can always submit the application early.
 There is no need to wait until the last minute.
 Late and incomplete applications will not be accepted.

 I am an Accelerated Master’s Program (AMP) student.
 Am I eligible for UBRP?